nik-markovic/iotc-amazon-freertos-sdk/README.md

 git clone https://github.com/aws/amazon-freertos.git --recurse-submodules
 ```
 - Follow the Amazon FreeRTOS instructions for your board to be able to run the demo.
-For example, if running the PC simulator, you will need to set configNETWORK_INTERFACE_TO_USE in vendors/pc/boards/FreeRTOSConfig.h, etc.
+For example, if running the PC simulator, you will need to set configNETWORK_INTERFACE_TO_USE in vendors/pc/boards/FreeRTOSConfig.h,
+or if using WiFi on the device, ensure to set the SSID and password in aws_clientcredential.h
 - Edit **demos/include/iot_demo_runner.h**
 and replace *RunCoreMqttMutualAuthDemo* with *RunIotConnectDemo*:
 ```c